A special case of a conjecture of Hellerstein, Shen and Williamson: Non-real asymptotic values

 in which the second integral is from $z_0$ to $z$ along $\gamma_0$.
 This delivers, as $z \to \infty$ on $\gamma_0$,

 On the other hand, there evidently exists a path $\gamma_1$, tending to infinity in $A$, on which $F(z) \to \beta $ and hence $zL(z) \to 1$.
 Since $L$ has only real poles, the inverse of $zL(z)$ must have a direct singularity over $\infty$, lying in $H^+$ and separating $\gamma_0$ from $\gamma_1$.
 But $L$ has only real zeros, and so the inverse of $zL(z)$ must have a direct singularity over $0$, lying in $H^+$ and separating the singularity over $\infty$ from $\gamma_1$.
-This contradicts Lemma \ref{directsinglem2}. $\Box$ Because $A$ is unbounded and simply connected and $F$ has no finite real asymptotic values, the boundary of $A$ consists of countably many pairwise disjoint piecewise analytic simple curves $\gamma_j$, each going to infinity in both directions and mapped by $F$ onto $\R$ or $\R \cup \{ \infty \}$, and in the latter case $\gamma_j$ must meet $\R$, since $F$ has only real poles.
-If one of these curves, $\gamma$ say, lies wholly in $H^+$ then it is mapped by $F$ onto $\R$ and forms part of the boundary of a component $A'$ of $W^\mp $.
-Let $z^* \in A' $: since $F^{-1}$ cannot have two logarithmic singularities lying in $H^+$, analytic continuation of a local branch of the inverse of $\mp F$ shows that $z^*$ lies in a component of $W^\mp$ which is mapped univalently onto $H^+$, and which must be $A'$, so that $\gamma = \partial A'$ and $F(z)$ tends to $\infty$ along a path in $A'$, contradicting Lemma \ref{lemww5}.
+This contradicts Lemma \ref{directsinglem2}. $\Box$ Because the component $A$ of $W^\pm$ is unbounded and simply connected and $F$ has no finite real asymptotic values, the boundary of $A$ consists of countably many pairwise disjoint piecewise analytic simple curves $\gamma_j$, each going to infinity in both directions and mapped by $F$ onto $\R$ or $\R \cup \{ \infty \}$, and if $F(\gamma_j) = \R \cup \{ \infty \}$ then $\gamma_j$ must meet $\R$, since $F$ has only real poles.
+Suppose that one of these curves, $\gamma$ say, lies wholly in $H^+$; then $\gamma$ is mapped by $F$ onto $\R$ and forms part of the boundary of a component $A' \neq A$ of $W^\mp $.
+Let $z^* \in A' $: since $F^{-1}$ cannot have two logarithmic singularities lying in $H^+$, by Lemma \ref{directsinglem2}, analytic continuation of a local branch of the inverse of $\mp F$ shows that $z^*$ lies in a component of $W^\mp$ which is mapped univalently onto $H^+$, and which must be $A'$, so that $\gamma = \partial A'$ and $F(z)$ tends to $\infty$ along a path in $A'$, contradicting Lemma \ref{lemww5}.
 Hence each $\gamma_j$ meets $\R$, and there is only one, because if $\gamma_j$ meets $\R$ then it must separate any other $\gamma_{j'}$ from $\R$.

-Hence $\partial A$ consists of a single curve, which is mapped ``infinite to one'' onto $\R \cup \{ \infty \}$, and passes in each direction through infinitely many poles of $F$, all of which are real.
-In particular, $F^{-1} ( \{ \infty \} )$ is neither bounded above nor bounded below.
-Since $W^+$ has no bounded components, while $f$ has by assumption infinitely many zeros, which are then real multiple points of $F$ lying in $\partial W^+ \cap \partial W^-$, it must be the case that $\beta \in H^+$ and $A = W^+$, while all components of $W^-$ are bounded.
+Thus $\partial A$ consists of a single curve, which is mapped ``infinite to one'' onto $\R \cup \{ \infty \}$, and passes in each direction through infinitely many poles of $F$, all of which are real.
+In particular, $F^{-1} ( \{ \infty \} )$ and $\partial A \cap \R$ are neither bounded above nor bounded below, and neither $W^+$ nor $W^-$ has any unbounded component other than $A$.
+Since $W^+$ has no bounded components, by Lemma \ref{lemww8}, while $f$ has by (\ref{assumption}) infinitely many poles, all of which lie in $\partial W^+$ by Lemma~\ref{lemww7}, it must be the case that $A = W^+$ and $\beta \in H^+$, and all components of $W^-$ must be bounded.